Parallel Order-Based Core Maintenance in Dynamic Graphs: Preliminaries

-\item[-] \emph{Split}: when $x'$ group $g$ is full, $g$ is split out one new group, which contains at most $\frac{\log N}{2}$ items and new bottom-labels $L_b$ are uniformly assigned for items in new groups.
-Newly created groups are inserted after $g$, where we can create the label space by the above rebalance operation. \end{itemize}
+\item[--] \emph{Split}: when the group $g$ of $x$ is full, $g$ is split out one new group, which contains at most $\frac{\log N}{2}$ items and new bottom-labels $L_b$ are uniformly assigned for items in new groups.
+Newly created groups are inserted after $g$, where we can create the label space by the above rebalance operation. \end{itemize} Such rebalance and split operations will continue until less than $\frac{\log N}{2}$ items remain in $g$.
+In addition, new bottom labels $L_b$ are uniformly assigned for items in $g$. \fi

-The $\texttt{Insert}(x, y)$ operation costs amortized $O(1)$ time as the relabel process costs amortized $O(1)$ time for each $\texttt{Insert}$ operation.
-Additionally, the $\texttt{Delete}(x)$ operation can directly remove $x$ without affecting the labels by $O(1)$ time.
-Based on the above sequential OM data structure, a parallel version of the OM data structure is designed in~\cite{guo2022new}.
+Label $L^t$ is in the range $[0, N^2]$ and label $L_b$ in the range $[0, N]$.
+Typically, each label can be stored as an $O(\log N)$ bits integer.
+Assume it takes $O(1)$ time to compare two integers.
+For the sequential version~\cite{dietz1987two,bender2002two,utterback2016provably}, each \texttt{Insert} operation only cost amortized $O(1)$ time; also, the \texttt{Order} and \texttt{Delete} operations requires $O(1)$ time.
+In the parallel version~\cite{guo2022new}, \texttt{Insert} and \texttt{Delete} are synchronized by locks.
+More importantly, the parallel \texttt{Order} is lock-free, which is meaningful since a large portion of OM operations for core maintenance in graphs is to compare the order of two vertices on one edge.

-In this work, we adopt the parallel OM data structure~\cite{guo2022new} to maintain the $k$-order in parallel for three advantages.
-First, our method has a larger portion of \texttt{Order} operations to compare the order of two items compared with \texttt{Insert} and \texttt{Delete} operations.
-The lock-free \texttt{Order} operations are efficient even if multiple works are inserting or removing vertices at the same time.
-Second, all three operations cost $O(1)$ works, which will not scarify the work complexity of our core maintenance.
-Third, the labels of vertices, which indicate their order, and can be used to implement the priority queue $Q$.
+In this work, we adopt the parallel OM data structure~\cite{guo2022new} to maintain the $k$-order in parallel for three reasons.
+First, our method has a larger portion of \texttt{Order} operations compared to \texttt{Insert} and \texttt{Delete} operations.
+The lock-free \texttt{Order} operations are efficient even if multiple workers insert and remove vertices concurrently.
+Second, all three operations cost $O(1)$ work, which does not worsen the work complexity of our core maintenance.
+Third, the labels of vertices, which indicate their order, can be used to implement the priority queue $Q$.
 Here, $Q$ is the key data structure for our core maintenance in Algorithm \ref{alg:p-edgeinsert}.